Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Leveraging Presidential Data in the Gender Application

-We detail here how we leverage the Presidential candidate data to find the strongest interaction as mentioned in Section~\ref{subsection:gender_results}.
-Because we are only interested in whether the additional interactions are significant, we run the Lasso logistic regression with main effects of $(X,Z,V)$ and one interaction between $X$ (``gender'') and one variable in $(Z,V)$, producing one CRT $p$-value for each variable in $(Z,V)$.
+We detail here how we leverage the Presidential candidate data to find the strongest interaction, as mentioned in Section~\ref{subsection:gender_results}.
+Because we are only interested in whether the additional interactions are significant, we run the Lasso logistic regression with main effects of $(\bX,\bZ,\bV)$ and one interaction between $\bX$ (``gender'') and one variable in $(\bZ,\bV)$, producing one CRT $p$-value for each variable in $(\bZ,\bV)$.
 For example, when including an interaction between ``gender'' and ``profession'', we include both within-profile and between-profile interactions between all levels of ``gender'' and ``profession''.
-Consequently, the test statistic for including an additional interaction between $X$ (``gender'') and factor $\ell$ of $Z$ is the following:
+Consequently, the test statistic for testing the interaction between $\bX$ (``gender'') and factor $\ell$ of $\bZ$ is:

-If we instead include an additional interaction between $X$ and factor $m$ of the respondent characteristic $V$, we have the following test statistic:
+The test statistic for testing the interaction between $\bX$ and factor $m$ of the respondent characteristic $\bV$ is:

 where all coefficient estimates refer to the same corresponding estimates in Equation~\eqref{eq:modified_hiernet} and $K = 2$ refers to levels \textit{male} and \textit{female}.
 Lastly, when running the CRT we similarly enforce the constraints in Equation~\eqref{eq:constraints} (along with the constraints on the respondent characteristics) by fitting the Lasso logistic regression on the appended $D^{c}$ data matrix.